-4.3.5 Lighting Controls
+4.4.5 Lighting Controls

 - .1 Provide patients or residents with control of the lighting environment in their rooms. - .2 Provide patient corridors with distinct levels to accommodate day, evening, and late night activities. - .3 Provide adjustable lighting control at Nurses' Station to suit time of day and activities.
 Design low ambient lighting level with task lighting for night shift. - .4 Dimming control: - .1 For incandescent, provide adequately-rated dimming units with harmonic and radio frequency interference filters and suitable for quartz halogen lamps. - .2 Use electronic ballasts for fluorescent dimming. - .3 Do not dim HID sources. - .5 Provide local controls, as a minimum requirement, in individual rooms where lighting is not required on a continuous basis.
-Where feasible, use occupancy sensors to control lighting in these rooms. - .6 Limit use of low voltage switching to lighting system in large areas that would require central control or multiple switching.
-Where it is justified, however, a low voltage switching system may be considered for energy management. - .7 Do not use breaker switching.
+Where feasible, use occupancy sensors to control lighting in these rooms. - .6 Use low voltage switching for all 347V branch circuits.
+Do not locate relays in ceiling space. - .7 Limit use of low voltage switching to lighting system in large areas that would require central control or multiple switching.
+Where it is justified, however, a low voltage switching system may be considered for energy management. - .8 Do not use breaker switching.

-4.3.6 Exterior Lighting
+4.4.6 Exterior Lighting